The news automation platform

 Jan Stian Vold, Project Lead, Bergens Tidende

-Automated content fills in white spots on reporting map
+Automated news fills in white spots on reporting map

 "By automating routine reporting, we free up editorial time and resources to create more qualified journalism which adds value for our readers and support our reader revenue business.
 While we have razor sharp focus on local content, we still have white spots on the reporting map.
 With automated texts we ensure readers in these areas too, receive regular updates about local events."

 Peter Sigfridsson, Head of Production Development, Gota Media